MIRY84/team--profile--generator/README.md

 ---

 ## Questions
-For Any enquiries please follow this link https://github.com/MIRY84/team--profile--generator Or email me at mirella.dimichino@gmail.com
+For Any enquiries please follow my Github profile at https://github.com/MIRY84 Or email me at mirella.dimichino@gmail.com